 When to Quit Your Job and How to Start Chasing Your Dream?

 Ok, all the Social Media Influencers will get you really hyped about quitting your boring 9 to 5 job to pursue your dreams and get rich but seriously is it worth the risk?
-I mean only 8% of businesses that starts on a smaller scale succeed and 92% of them fail big time!
+I mean only 8% of businesses that start on a smaller scale succeed and 92% of them fail big time!

 Quitting your 9 to 5 job does sound very freeing and pursuing your dreams feels fulfilling but what influencers motivating you to quit your job is doing, is telling you what will sound good to your ears or appeal to your emotions.
 They are selling you your dreams so that they don’t go broke.
 Telling you to quit your jobs and follow your heart is practically their bread and butter!
 They are influencers, not educators, they will influence you, (using manipulation and propaganda techniques) to make you buy into whatever they are selling you.